dichotomies/N3F/README.md

 The dataset and pretrained models can be found on [google drive](https://drive.google.com/drive/folders/1sZ26AHd7N3xXWiP3ZTZ6uxd1T6kQDxu1?usp=sharing).

 Download both files `logs.tar.gz` and `data.tar.gz` and extract them into the main directory.
 The checkpoints are located in the logs directory.
 The data directory contains the flower scene and the features extracted with DINO for this scene and the remaining scenes shown in the paper.
 This allows you to train your own models if you have downloaded the [NeRF checkpoints](https://drive.google.com/drive/folders/1jIr8dkvefrQmv737fFm2isiT6tqpbTbv) and [datasets for the remaining scenes](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).

+If you want to try out N3F with additional scenes from the NeRF setting, then download them from [google drive](https://drive.google.com/drive/folders/14boI-o5hGO9srnWaaogTU5_ji7wkX2S7) and place them into `data/nerf_llff_data`.
+After that, proceed with the extraction of the features as described in the update from 20.10.22 (see above).

 ## Reproducing results